HydrixScripts/qb-henhouse/qb-henhouse/README.md

-# qb-tequilala
+# qb-henhouse

-This is a Tequi-la-la job script for QBCore that uses qb-target and nh-context, this was forked from https://github.com/DrBlackBeard095/Qb-Burgershot all credit goes to him.
-All I did was turn it into a Tequi-la-la job!
+This is a Hen House Job for QBCore that uses qb-target and nh menus this was forked from https://github.com/DrBlackBeard095/Qb-Burgershot all credit goes to him.
+All I did was turn it into a Henhouse Job!

 ## REQUIREMENTS